 Ever watch a group of mallards, especially larger groups, work a hunters decoys and then slowly drift away?
 While other factors such as lack of concealment or poor calling may be the cause, many times this occurs simply because there's no place for them to set down as a group or there may be a subtle obstacle downwind.
 This is especially true with mallards, gadwall, and other larger ducks versus smaller ducks such as teal that seem to just plop down anywhere.
 A landing zone is an invitation to those birds that are in the air to join the birds that are already on the ground or in the water.
 It's your "Come On In" sign along with a location that allows the birds to do so that is within shotgun range.

 Strong winds above 20 mph often change the way ducks will work a decoy spread, often resulting in difficult shots as the birds work unpredictably.
 We struggled with this scenario on a hunting trip in Missouri until we noticed the mallards were not circling, but rather just hovering downwind just out of shotgun range looking things over or skirting off to the side.
-Once we widened the opening to our landing zone and brought the furthest decoys closer we quickly shot a 3 man limit of greenheads.
+Once we widened the opening to our landing area and brought the furthest decoys closer we quickly shot a 3 man limit of greenheads.
 It was amazing to witness how such a small adjustment turned frustration into a deadly trap.

 Are You Interested In Shooting More Ducks?